How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Setting Up the Disk-to-Disk Clone

 Now we are at the main interface.
-Because both hard drives are currently plugged directly into the motherboard, select the device-device option.
+Because both hard drives are currently plugged directly into the motherboard, select the device-device option again if prompted.
 This tells the software we are working locally, rather than pulling an image file over a network.

 Clonezilla Beginner mode option